Wobbling double sine-Gordon kinks: Introduction

 Solitons, instantons and monopoles for instance, are important solutions of field theories that appear when the configuration of the system at the boundary is topologically nontrivial \cite{rajaraman1982solitons, manton2004topological}.
 In particular, soliton solutions of relativistic scalar field theories in ($1+1$) dimensions are called kink and antikink.
 The degeneracy of the potential is essential for their existence.
 These solutions appear in the description of many physical systems such as polyacetylene \cite{su1979solitons}, Josephson junctions \cite{vachaspati2006kinks}, graphene deformations \cite{yamaletdinov2017kinks}, domain walls in ferromagnets \cite{kardar2007statistical} and Helium-3 \cite{volovik2003universe}.

 Two of the most studied models in the field are the sine-Gordon and the $\phi^4$.
 The sine-Gordon is integrable, giving rise to what is called a true soliton.
 The $\phi^4$, on the other hand, is non-integrable and exhibits a much wider variety of outcomes.
 In the former, the collision between the kinks is always elastic, and the only effect of the interaction is a phase shift in the kinks propagation.
 In the latter, the constituents in a kink-antikink collision may instead reflect inelastically or annihilate.
 Moreover, it may also happen that the solitons separate after more than one-bounce in what is called resonance windows.
-This interesting phenomenon has been extensively studied for a few decades and is still not completely understood.
+This interesting phenomenon has been extensively studied for a few decades and had no compelling quantitative explanation until recently \cite{manton2021kink, manton2021collective}.